Durham County Food Security

 Food Security Coordinator

-Raina Goldstein Bunnag is Durham County’s second Food Security Coordinator.
-In her new role, she will work to improve access to nutritious food and develop sustainable solutions for the community.
-The County created this position to support the community to create a strong and equitable food system for residents to find affordable and healthy food.
+Raina Goldstein Bunnag is Durham County's Food Security Coordinator.
+She works to improve access to nutritious food and develop sustainable solutions for the community.
+The County created this position to support the community to create a strong food system for residents to find affordable and healthy food.
 Want to get involved in this community-led work?
 Contact Raina at rbunnag@dconc.gov or join the Durham County Food Security listserv.

 Durham County Food Security Coordinator Raina Bunnag